 There is no provision for transferring funds from an RRSP account to a Kiwisaver account.
 While you can withdraw from your RRSP account and make a voluntary contribution to your Kiwisaver account, there is no advantage to doing so other than preventing you from accessing these funds prior to retirement.

 If you withdraw lump-sum funds while a New Zealand tax resident then the withdrawal will be subject to a 25% withholding tax in Canada.
 If you make the withdrawal within four years of becoming a NZ tax resident then you do not need to report this on your NZ tax return.
 If your withdrawal is after the fourth year then a portion of the amount will be included in income – growing from 23.07% in year 5 to 100% from year 26 onwards.
 The 25% Canadian withholding may be included in your calculation for Foreign Tax Credits (if withdrawn after the 4-year exemption).
 If you are leaving Canada at the beginning of the year and have no other income you may want to consider withdrawing your RRSP before departure if your Canadian average tax rate will be less than 15% (note that your personal deductions will be prorated so you won’t get the full amount of the tax-free amount as normal).

-Annuity payments from an RRIF received while a NZ resident are fully taxable with no exemption, but Canada with withhold 15% non-resident withholding tax.
+Annuity payments from an RRIF or pension plan received while a NZ resident are fully taxable with no exemption, but Canada with withhold 15% non-resident withholding tax.
 The withholding tax may be included in your calculation for Foreign Tax Credits on your NZ return.